 Platform-specific guidelines for dependencies follow next.

 For Debian-based distro’s like Ubuntu and Debian itself, most packages should be able to be installed via apt-get.

-apt-get install python-setuptools apt-get install python-dev apt-get install python-pip pip install --upgrade pip
+apt-get install python3-setuptools apt-get install python3-dev apt-get install python3-pip pip3 install --upgrade pip

 libxml2/libxsltlibs are usually already installed.
 Together with Python

 apt-get install python3-libxml2 apt-get install python-libxslt1 apt-get install libxml2-dev libxslt1-dev lib32z1-dev apt-get install python3-lxml